Log-concavity of matroid h-vectors and mixed Eulerian numbers: Introduction

-generalizing the known identity for the Eulerian polynomial $A_r(y)$, which is the specialization to $k=1$.
-We also note that the Eulerian polynomial $A_r(y)$ is the generating function for permutations in $S_r$ with exactly $i$ descents, and $A_{r-k,k}(y)$ is the generating function for ``refined Eulerian numbers'', permutations of $S_{r+1}$ with $k$ descents and last element $i+1$ \cite{Consecutive}.
+generalizing the known identity for the Eulerian polynomial $A_r(y)$, which is the specialization to $k=1$.\footnote{Nadeau and Tewari independently observed this identity, later appearing in \cite{NadeauTewari}.} We also note that the Eulerian polynomial $A_r(y)$ is the generating function for permutations in $S_r$ with exactly $i$ descents, and $A_{r-k,k}(y)$ is the generating function for ``refined Eulerian numbers'', permutations of $S_{r+1}$ with $k$ descents and last element $i+1$ \cite{Consecutive}.
 We remark that Postnikov \cite[Theorem 16.4]{Postnikov} showed $A_{a_1,\ldots,a_k}(1)=r!$ using affine Coxeter groups, resolving a conjecture of Stanley.
-Because $A_{1^r}(y)=r!$, we obtain the following corollary directly extracting $T_M(1,y)$ coefficients. \begin{cor}
+Because $A_{1^r}(y)=r!$, we obtain the following corollary directly extracting $T_M(1,y)$ coefficients. \begin{cor} The coefficients of $T_M(1,y)$ can be computed as,

-\end{cor} From this and known results on intersecting classes with $\alpha_1$ \cite[Lemma 5.1]{HK12} we can compute every coefficient of the Tutte polynomial $T_M(x,y)$ as explicit linear combinations of the divisors $\alpha_{i}$ (see the equation for $[x^i]T_M(1+x,y)$ in \Cref{TuttePolySection} and \Cref{trunccor}).
-We note that while the characteristic polynomial $\chi_M(q)$ appears algebraically with surprising ubiquity in disparate contexts (see e.g. \cite{FinkSpeyerWoo,OrlikSolomon,OrlikTerao}, and the survey of Katz \cite{KatzSurvey}), there has been only modest success finding algebraic invariants associated to matroids that ``know'' the full two-variable Tutte polynomial.
-For realizable matroids, the first author \cite{Berget} showed that the Tutte polynomial can be recovered from a certain finely graded Hilbert series, and Fink and Speyer \cite{FinkSpeyer} showed that the class of a torus-orbit in the $K$-theory of a Grassmannian can recover the Tutte polynomial.